pulp-platform/mempool/README.md

 make COMPILER=gcc XPULPIMG=1 bin/hello_world
 ```

-Otherwise, for quick implementation & simulation cycles, you can compile without any support for the Xpulpimg extension but still making the assembler aware of Xpulpimg instructions; in that case you must be sure to use Xpulpimg instructions only in an `asm volatile` construct within your C/C++ application, and set `XPULPIMG=0`.
+Otherwise, if new Xpulpimg instructions have been implemented in Snitch, but the Xpulpimg extension in the compiler does not support them yet, you must be sure to use Xpulpimg instructions only in an `asm volatile` construct within your C/C++ application, and set `XPULPIMG=0`.
+This will work as long as Xpulpimg is a subset of Xpulpv2.

-If `XPULPIMG` is not set, no support for any Xpulp extension will be provied by the compiler nor the assembler.
+If `XPULPIMG` is not forced while launching `make`, the default value, configured in `config/config.mk`, will be used.
+Note that such parameter in the configuration file also defines whether the Xpulpimg extension is enabled or not in the RTL of the Snitch core.

 ### Unit tests
 :pushpin: _TODO_